 The research team at the University of Aberdeen is supported by the fundraising efforts of GASTROCAN and focuses on gastroesophegal cancer.
 Their work involves clinical trials of the latest new targeted drugs for the disease as well as ‘bench to bedside’ laboratory research aiming to translate scientific breakthroughs into effective treatments.
 The clinical trials allow patients in the region to receive the latest and best treatments and the laboratory research helps to build on this best practice by finding the new more effective treatments of the future.

-GASTROCAN is the only charity raising money specifically for research into stomach and oesophageal cancer.
-All funds donated to GASTROCAN are used to support local research efforts into this devastating disease to benefit local patients and enable the University of Aberdeen to lead national and international research projects.
+GASTROCAN is the only appeal raising money specifically for research into stomach and oesophageal cancer.
+All funds donated to the GASTROCAN appeal are used to support local research efforts into this devastating disease to benefit local patients and enable the University of Aberdeen to lead national and international research projects.